 EMI Calculator

-How to use this EMI Calculator
+How to use this EMI calculator

 Enter your loan amount (digits only), annual interest rate, and tenure (toggle between years and months).
-Your Monthly EMI, Total Interest, and Total Payment update instantly.
-Amounts show Indian commas and an amount‑in‑words helper.
+Your monthly EMI, total interest, and total payment update instantly.
+Amounts show Indian commas and an amount-in-words helper.

-- Reducing balance method (standard for banks/NBFCs)
+- Reducing balance method (standard for banks and NBFCs)

-- Indian number format (lakh/crore)
+- Indian number format (lakh and crore)

 - CSV amortization schedule download